- Fuzzy Buckenberger, Spokane ASA Commissioner

 Spokane County 1-Pitch Tournament, coed, Oct.
 25-26; modified triple-elimination format, $190, deadline Oct.
 17

-ASA Girls 16-U B and Girls 18-U B Western National Championships.
-Plan ahead; more details in the future as they become available.
+Plan ahead: ASA Girls 16-U B and Girls 18-U B Western National Championships July 27-August 2, 2015.
+More details as they become available.

 Thank you teams, players, coaches and fans for supporting Spokane ASA!